 4. Dogs can go vegetarian.

-Unlike cats, who need nutrients found only in animal protein, canines can be healthy on a meatless diet.
-Sometimes owners choose this option if they themselves are vegetarians, or if the dog has allergies to chicken or other animal proteins.
+Unlike cats, which need nutrients found only in animal protein, canines can be healthy on a meatless diet.
+Sometimes owners choose this option if they're vegetarians themselves, or if the dog has allergies to chicken or other animal proteins.

 But it can be tricky to find the right balance of protein, fat, carbohydrates, and nutrients for vegetarian pooches.
 Sanderson says it’s a good idea to stick with a commercial meatless dog food, rather than trying to feed your pal a homemade diet.

 5. Wet food vs. dry food: It’s a toss-up.

 Dry food is less messy and easier to store, and chomping on pieces of kibble can be good for dogs’ teeth.
 But wet food may be the best choice for dogs who have trouble chewing, or who don’t drink enough water on their own.

 6. Be careful not to serve too much.

 It may seem convenient to leave food out all day for your pup, but it could mean he’ll overeat.

 “It all depends if you have a gluttonous Labrador or a picky Pekingese,” Wakshlag says.
 “But we generally don’t recommend it, because most animals find pet foods these days to be pretty tasty.”

 Instead, check the label on your dog’s food for suggested serving sizes based on his weight.
 Your vet can also tell you if you should feed him more or less, based on how active he is or other nutritional needs.
 Wakshlag says it’s best to split your dog’s total daily calories into two servings -- morning and evening.